oliviawestmacottssw/SSW.Rules.Content/rules/production---do-you-add-a-call-to-action/rule.md

 ---

 Without a call to action prompting viewers to do something at the end of a video, the purpose of the video is lost.
-As such, make sure you include the call to action at the end.
+As such, make sure you include the call to action at the end.​
 <br>Common objectives are to:
 - Get them to the company's Facebook page
 - Obtain the viewer's email address
-- Get the viewer to provide info and request a service from the company
+- Get the viewer to provide info and request a service from the company​

 A good 'call to action' should: